Royal correspondents predict Buckingham Palace will issue statement to counter Harry and Meghan’s claims of racism and rejection

 The royal reporters couched the news with their usual “it is understood” — a Britishism the U.K. press deploy to suggest “we’ve been told by or leaked to but can’t say by who.”
 Members of parliament, government ministers and 10 Downing Street use the sourcing often.

 The Labour Party’s Diane Abbott, the longest serving Black member of parliament, said the palace needed to respond.
-On the BBC, Abbott wondered if the royal family “learned anything over the last 25 years since what happened to Princess Diana?
+On the BBC, Abbott wondered if the royal family “learned anything over the last 25 years since what happened to Princess Diana left the monarchy. . . .
 It does not look as if they have.”

 Diana, Harry’s mother, was killed in a car crash in a Paris tunnel in 1997 while being pursued by paparazzi.